 On 17 February the pocket’s advanced elements met the leading elements of the III Panzerkorps and as many as two-thirds of the encircled troops came out of the pocket.
 All the sick and wounded had been left to their fate, all heavy equipment abandoned, and Stemmermann himself was killed on 18 February.
 The German claim that 30,000 men got through to safety has to be weighed against the Soviet claim that 18,000 wounded and unwounded prisoners and 50,000 dead remained in the pocket.

-However many men escaped from the Korsun pocket, Heeresgruppe 'Süd' had nonetheless suffered a major tactical defeat.
+However many men escaped from the Korsun pocket, Heeresgruppe 'Süd' had nonetheless suffered a major defeat at the operational and tactical levels.
 Many of the pocket’s survivors were physically and mentally unfit for an immediate return to service, and two experienced corps had been destroyed as fighting formations.

 To the north of Raus’s 4th Panzerarmee, the left flanking formation of Heeresgruppe 'Süd', a great gap had appeared between Heeresgruppe 'Süd' and Heeresgruppe 'Mitte' as Hitler had been unwilling, and indeed unable, to accede to van Manstein’s recommendation that another army should be formed in the Rovno area.
 Some troops of General Arthur Hauffe’s XIII Corps were detached to cover the land approach from Rovno to Lwów, and some SS and police battalions were used to cover the railway line in the area of the Pripyet Marshes.
 No immediate Soviet attack was expected in this area as it was believed that the 1st Ukrainian Front was preoccupied both at Cherkassy and in the wedge between the 4th Panzerarmee and the 1st Panzerarmee.